 In this post: we address website speed, website bounce rates, mobile phone website speed, lost revenue, website analytics, image and video compression, image and video optimization, improved search engine optimization (SEO) ranking, load times.

 Test your website speed on a regular basis.
 Go ahead.
 Take out your smartphone and see how long it takes for your company’s website to open.
 According to Google, as page load time increases so does a website’s bounce rate.
-When it takes from one to 10 seconds for a page to open, the probability of a mobile website visitor bouncing away increases 123%.
+When it takes from one to 10 seconds for a page to open, the probability of a mobile website visitor bouncing away increases by 123%.

 Google defines bounce rate ” … when a user opens a single page on your website and then exits without triggering any other requests … ” The bounce rate is important to those who monitor a website’s analytics or statistics.
-This information is crucial to those looking to insure that a website is taking advantage of every engagement opportunity and performing well.
+This information is crucial to those looking to ensure that a website is taking advantage of every engagement opportunity and performing well.

 If you are hoping to drive visitors to your website and ultimately to your business to buy your products and services – be it a brewery, museum, sightseeing tour, zoo, dinner cruise, outdoor activity, festival, etc. – while someone is traveling and the mobile version of your website isn’t optimized, they are gone.
 Those people have moved on.
 You missed out on a sale and you lost revenue.